 The interior may be the same shape as an old diner, but the atmosphere was anything but that.
 Servers bustled around the tables, while the clamor of the guests stayed just below a roar.
 Laughs erupted from nearby tables, as friends and associates shared stories.
 Near the kitchen end of the restaurant is a bar, which serves beer, wine, and mixed drinks.
 These helped fuel the rambunctious diners who mixed with the romantics.
 As we waited to be seated, it gave us time to people watch the crowd.
 While the mix of personalities was quite diverse. everyone seemed to be in agreement about the dishes being served.

 The hostess called our name over the din of the other guests, and we followed her to our table.
 Although we had reviewed the menus online before our trip, we still needed time to refresh ourselves with the selection.
-The Eagle Drive In has a healthy list of burgers, but also offers a variety of other types of sandwiches.
-Pastas, salads, seafood, and steaks can also be selected.
+The Eagle Drive-In has a healthy list of burgers, but also offers a variety of other types of sandwiches.
+Pasta, salads, seafood, and steaks can also be selected.
 About a dozen appetizers tempt guests who may be meeting for drinks.
 While so many dishes looked appealing, we were both hankering for a delicious burger this evening.
 After all, we had heard many people around Joplin tout the deliciousness of the handheld delicacies.
 Our server arrived to take our orders, and I was well prepared with the choice of the Mushroom & Swiss Burger.
 My 1/3 lb. burger was topped with Crimini mushrooms, Swiss cheese, and garlic aioli sauce.
-For my side I selected the hand-cut fries that come with two dipping sauces.
+For my side, I selected the hand-cut fries that come with two dipping sauces.
 (More about these in a minute.)
-The burger had a nice combination of flavors, and dripped with juiciness as I devoured it.
+The burger had a nice combination of flavors and dripped with juiciness as I devoured it.

 Crystal picked the Blue Cheese Bacon Burger, which is topped with their signature eagle sauce.
-I have to believe she enjoyed it just as much, since she set about eradicating it from her plate, as well.
-She also chose the fries for a side, and ordered a couple different dipping sauces.
-Unlike the plain old ketchup option that is usually the house rule at burger spots, Eagle Drive In has a selection of nine dipping sauces.
+I have to believe she enjoyed it just as much since she set about eradicating it from her plate, as well.
+She also chose the fries for a side and ordered a couple of different dipping sauces.
+Unlike the plain old ketchup option that is usually the house rule at burger spots, Eagle Drive-In has a selection of nine dipping sauces.
 Our choices that evening were the; Tzatziki, garlic aioli, horseradish aioli, and their house specialty Eagle sauce.
 Each had its own unique flavor, and we enjoyed the opportunity to test how they matched up to the crispy fries.
 By the end, we had narrowed down the Eagle and garlic aioli as our two favorites, but the other two were not far behind.
 As we were driving away from the restaurant, our conversation fell on how nice it was to find such an unexpected surprise in a plain wrapper.
 It once again shows that you can’t judge a book by its cover.

 Like this article?
 Share it with your friends!